kamleshwarsinha/Assignment-1/README.md

-Assignment 1 – Basic Python Concepts
+# Assignment 1 – Basic Python Concepts
-## Module 2: Basic Python Concepts

 This repository contains solutions for Assignment 1 of the Python course.